scttdavs/radix-trie/README.md

 ### entries
 Returns an `iterator` for all the keys and values in the trie.

 `NOTE:` that order cannot be preserved as a trie is constantly being compressed or expanded with each addition/deletion.
-In the below example, "ten" is first, but is remove later with the addition of "three", and the prefix "t" is added to consolidate them.
+In the below example, "ten" is first, but is removed later with the addition of "three", and the prefix "t" is added to consolidate them.
 So, now "five" will be first.
 ```js
 const trie = new RadixTrie();
 trie.add("ten", 10).add("five", 5).add("three", 3);

 trie.entries().next();
 // { value: ["five", 5], done: false }